laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 - You have one hard disk.
 It has legacy 'msdos' partitioning and the first partition contains an ext4 Linux filesystem with a generic Debian Amd64 installation.
 - No root password is set.
-And now additional users are setup.
+And no additional users are setup.
 Just login as 'root'.
 - sshd is unchanged default configuration, so root login over network is not allowed.
-(Edit /etc/ssh/sshd_config to change this.)
+(Edit `/etc/ssh/sshd_config` to change this.)
 - 'eth0' is setup as local network adapter and configured via dhcp.
 Change the file `/etc/network/interfaces.d/eth0` to change configuration.
 (Static IPs?)